zdrive/aws-iot-button-php/README.md

 5. Using a text editor, open file "_settings.php" and update:
   -- MySQL Host, Login, Password, DB Name, IoT Button S/N

+6. Using a text editor, open "iot_button_click.php" and uncomment the line that respresents your time zone.
+  -- This step is optional, but important to get accurate results

-6. Using a text editor, open index.php and update the interval:
+7. Using a text editor, open "index.php" and update the interval:
   -- Line 35: `setInterval(check,3000);`
   -- Interval is milleseconds, so 3000 = 3 seconds
   -- Three seconds (3000) is fast enough for testing -- This step is optional.
-Use a longer interval (e.g., 30000 for 30 seconds) if you want to reduce the script's footprint in your website stats
+Use a longer interval (e.g., 30000 for 30 seconds) if you want to reduce the script's footprint in your website stats.
+Just leave it at 3000 if you don't care about the stats

-7. Copy PHP files to your site (e.g., upload via FTP)
+8. Copy PHP files to your site (e.g., upload via FTP)
 -- That's an old version of jQuery, so update it later

-8. Run the test by browsing index.php.
+9. Run a test by browsing index.php.
 The result should be: "The AWS IoT Button has not been clicked today."
   -- If you get an error, try uncommenting the PHP error reporting code near the top of index.php:
   -- `ini_set('display_errors', 1); error_reporting(E_ALL);`

 ### Amazon AWS

 A. Prepare the Python source file and "requests" library.

 1. Update the Python file using any text editor: main_wwwexamplecom.py
 - change PostingURL, but make sure to keep the quotes intact.
 - You can rename this file to reflect your own domain, or use any name you like, as long as it ends with ".py"
 - The name of the file will determine the "Handler" field, later

 2. Obtain the Python "requests" library files
 - Easy way: use the folders in the Lambda/Python folder
 - DIY: [AWS: lambda-python-how-to-create-deployment-package.html](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html)
 -- For this project you just need to complete through Step 3 where you run this command: "pip install requests -t /path/to/project-dir"

 3. Place all of the source files into a folder:
 - main_wwwexamplecom.py
 - all folders